Videos

 A supporting teaching resource can be found here: http://bit.ly/2ovAKnw

-This 3 part series is an Australian made documentary by Dyslexia Advocate and Code Read Dyslexia Network Founding Member Tanya Forbes.
+This three part series is an Australian made documentary by Dyslexia Advocate and Code Read Dyslexia Network Founding Member Tanya Forbes.

 This film offers valuable insights for recognising children facing potential challenges, enabling schools to offer essential support to students with dyslexia.
 Personal stories from both students and parents shed light on the daily hurdles faced in the classroom and their lasting effects.
 Prominent researchers and educators in Australia delve into the nature of dyslexia, crucial signs for identifying at-risk children, and the ongoing difficulties students encounter.
 The three films can be freely accessed on YouTube; we encourage you to share these within your school or community to support ADA and Outside the Square in their efforts to raise awareness.